wi2ardoz/huffman_decoder/README.md

                 FUNCTIONS
                 ---------
-                This program creates huffman tree by given database of chars and it capable of doing few acts on it: option 1 => encode text using the Huffman Tree option 2 => bit-encode text using the Huffman Tree option 3 => decode using the Huffman Tree
+                This program creates huffman tree by given database of chars and it capable of the following operations:
+                option 1 => encode text using the Huffman Tree option 2 => bit-encode text using the Huffman Tree option 3 => decode using the Huffman Tree